jdaniel1987/GameShop.CQRS/README.md

 # The tech stack used to build unit and integration tests is:
 - **FluentAssertions**: Allows creating fluent and easy-to-understand assertions.
 - **AutoFixture**: Helps create objects automatically for use in tests.
-- **AutoFixture.AutomMoq**: Creates mocks for interfaces automatically when used as test parameters.
+- **AutoFixture.AutoMoq**: Creates mocks for interfaces automatically when used as test parameters.
 - **ILogger.Moq**: Helps create and assert on logger mocks.
 - **Microsoft.EntityFrameworkCore.InMemory**: Replaces SQL Server database with an in-memory one for testing purposes.